 These are personal reassurance tools to create safety.
 It might be a small engagement or test project— they are still buying, but in a small way with no long term commitment.

-It might be deep customer testimonials, far more detailed than an early-stage soundbites.
+It might be deep customer testimonials, far more detailed than early-stage soundbites.
 It looks more like a look behind the curtain.
 Introduce long-time users of your product or service and let them be your voice.

 Show don’t tell.
 Show them the process of buying.
 Show them what implementation looks like.
 Show them how customer support works.
 Make it easy.

-In Stage 4, Action, your prospect is really getting into the specifics of working with you.
+At this point, your prospect is really getting into the specifics of working with you.
 But — and this is a big but — their behavior still hasn’t changed.
 It happens all the time that you get right up to the point of closing and the prospect ghosts you.
 Every experienced sales person has felt this and few things are more frustrating.

 The solution to this challenge is driven by sales behaviors, but marketing isn’t out of the picture.
-The first process is Helping Relationships.
-Your best customers, your advocates can play a role here.
-Maybe it’s a reference call, not a testimonial.

 A change is in process here.
 Maybe it looks like a pilot project — have you written a white paper on a small-scale pilot project you’ve done for other clients?
-Package that, emphasizing in design and writing how a-toe-in-the water turned into a full client relationship.
+Package that, emphasizing in design and writing how a toe-in-the water turned into a full-client relationship.
 Don’t overelaborate or exaggerate.
 Keep it to the point.
 Simple is better, though not easier.

 This is often about getting your prospect out of their own environment.
 Maybe it’s an off-site retreat or working meals to talk about implementation and what’s going to happen after the sale.

-Reward for Positive Behavior
+Process Nine: Rewards for Positive Behavior

 Classic sales tactics.
 Maybe it’s a book or tickets to a show or a celebration dinner.
 Something nominal that expresses your appreciation.
 Good design and good writing can take a simple gift and package it into an experience that the prospect won’t soon forget.